 Cabo located on tip of Baja California Sur is a desert oasis with a mixed personality.
 Cabo San Lucas is party central, where every day feels like a holiday and popular with the younger crowd and spring breakers.
-While its mellower sister city, San José del Cabo, is popular with the Hollywood elite who come in their private planes for some rest and relaxation – and it is a perfect for vacation spot for families as well.
-The 18-mile stretch of highway known as ” The Corridor” connects the two.
+While its mellower sister city, San José del Cabo, is popular with the Hollywood elite who come in their private planes for some rest and relaxation.
+There is more to do than lounging at the beach in Cabo, read on to discover family-friendly fun things to do in Cabo.
+It is a perfect vacation spot for families as well.
+The 18-mile stretch of highway known as ” The Corridor” connects the two cities.
 There are quite a few resorts that are lined up in this area that specializes in making families feel at home.
-There is more to do than lounging at the beach in Cabo, read on to discover family friendly fun things to do in Cabo.